2022–23 Big 12 Conference men's basketball season

-The 2022–23 Big 12 men's basketball season began with the start of the 2021–22 NCAA Division I men's basketball season in November.
-Regular season conference play begins in December 2022 and concludes in March 2023.
-The 2023 Big 12 men's basketball tournament will be held March 8–11, 2023, at the T-Mobile Center in Kansas City, Missouri.
+The 2022–23 Big 12 men's basketball season began with the start of the 2022–23 NCAA Division I men's basketball season in November.
+Regular season conference play began in December 2022 and concludes in March 2023.
+The 2023 Big 12 men's basketball tournament was held March 8–11, 2023, at the T-Mobile Center in Kansas City, Missouri.

 Kansas won their sixth national championship at the conclusion of the 2021–22 season, defeating North Carolina in the National Championship.
-This marks the final season for the Big 12 Conference before expanding to 14 teams.
+This marked the final season for the Big 12 Conference before expanding to 14 teams.